Manojkl/Cost_To_Consumers-CTC/AGI/Readme.md

 - Truth and Facts
 - Build a Guradrail on the trustworthiness of the AGI

+## Guardrail

+Let's say I want to define what words, sound, visual I want to view !!

+Starting with: I can tell any chatbot, example: ChatGPT not to use certain kind of words in the response.

 ## AGI Definition

 A type of artificial intelligence capable of learning, and applying knowledge across a wide range of tasks at the level of a human being — or beyond — with the ability to generalize knowledge from one domain to another.